 3/7/18 - Have identified a person to work on this, and will develop a plan over the next couple of weeks.
-The plan will be presented at a LArSoft Coordination Meeting in April https://cdcvs.fnal.gov/redmine/projects/art/wiki/Wiki#Multithreaded-processing-as-of-art-3 This development leads to the natural follow-on project to this item, which is to develop a test that maps the memory usage vs the number of threads.
+The plan will be presented at a LArSoft Coordination Meeting.

 5/8/18 - The person above was pulled away for a priority project elsewhere.
 We expect them to return to this project around the end of June.